earlfogel/UltraRogue/README.md

 In easy games, your pack can hold more items and you start out with more stuff.
 There are fewer traps and fewer cursed items, and you are less likely to be summoned to a throne room.
-Also, enchanted armor is more effective.
+Also, armor is more effective.

-In hard games, there are fewer blessed items, artifacts are more dangerous, and enchanted armor is less effective.
+In hard games, there are fewer blessed items, artifacts are more dangerous, and armor is less effective.
 You are also more vulnerable to magical attacks and your ability to do magic is reduced.
-You can't start a hard game with mithril or crystalline armor, but you might find some later.
+You can't start a hard game with mithril or crystalline armor, but you may find some later.

 ## Getting Started